OctopusDeployLabs/SpaceCloner/README.md

 - As a user, I want to merge multiple Octopus Deploy instances into the same space on a new instance.
 That scenario, merging multiple disparate instances into one massive space, is not recommended.
 The chance of overwriting something meaningful is very high.
 Just like steering a car with your knees, while possible, it is not recommended.

 ## Unsupported
-The use cases for the space cloner is centered around repeated runs between two spaces.
-It wasn't intended to keep two instances fully in sync.
+The use cases for the space cloner is centered around repeately running the cloning script.
+However, it wasn't intended to keep two instances fully in sync.

 It won't clone:
-- Users (the API cannot copy passwords as it doesn't have access to them)
+- Users
 - User Roles
 - Server Settings (folders, JIRA, auth options, etc).
-Most of those have some sort or password associated with them, which is never returned in the API.
+- Releases, Deployments, Runbook Snapshots, and Runbook Runs.

+That is due to a few reasons.
+- Octopus Deploy REST API Limits
+    - Sensitive values, such as passwords, are not returned from the REST API.
+    - Creating releases and runbook snapshots snapshots the process and variables as it exists today.
+That means it cannot copy a release created six months ago on the source instance.
+    - Task logs, artifacts, and task history cannot be cloned, they are created during a runbook run or deployment.
+    - Creating a deployment or runbook run will cause an actual runbook run or deployment to occur.
+- Security Concerns
+    - Server Manager or higher permissions are required to create users, user roles and modify server settings.
+Server managers can also modify any space or project.
+That means sharing an API key of a user who has that permission, which is not recommended.

 # How the space cloner works
 Please see the [how it works page](docs/HowItWorks.md).